Ruddernation-Designs/Tinychat-Video-Chat-WordPress/readme.txt

 = 1.4.0 =

 * Minor update and hack, To watch YouTube video's please use Firefox or Edge browsers, These have been tested and they're working with videos.

+= 1.4.2 =

+* Tested up to Wordpress 5.2 with no issues

 == Social Sites ==